 We offer Guaranteed Entry for most courses and list a guaranteed selection rank made up of ATAR + adjustment factors.
 If you are not eligible for adjustment factors, your selection rank is your ATAR.
 Guaranteed Entry to a course is subject to meeting all the admission criteria and the availability of places.
-Selection ranks listed with an asterisk (\) are indicative and are not Guaranteed Entry ranks.
+Courses with an asterisk have an indicative selection rank, including for entry schemes and admission pathways, and do not offer Guaranteed Entry.

 These courses have additional admission criteria and/or limited places.
 If eligible, you can receive adjustment factors through one of our entry schemes listed below.
 We provide a guide to raw ATARs required for admission under most entry schemes.
 For details on our entry schemes, see pages 19-22.